madewithkoji/koji-docs/docs/02_editor/plugins.md

 a user enter a secret code before proceeding to the app, and a "Subscribe to me on Youtube" attribution overlay.

+## How do I enable a plugin?

+Enable plugins by navigating to the "Plugins" page in your project, under the "Tools" section.
+From that page, you can click "Activate" to enable a plugin for your project.
+It will move to the "Enabled" section.
+Click "Configure" to open the configuration window for the plugin.
+Once configured, plugins are instantly available in your deployed app.
+You do not need to redeploy.

+Note: You will *not* see plugins in the editor's live preview.
+This is because plugins are only enabled on deployed projects.

 ## What does a plugin look like?

 A plugin consists of one or more injection instructions.
 An injection